sweattep/ancient_quotes/README.md

 >Would you exchange what is better for what is less?
 Go

 >There is no deity except You; exalted are You.
 Indeed, I have been of the wrongdoers.

+>His going forth is from the end of the heaven, and his circuit to the ends of it: and there is nothing hid from the heat thereof.